 Don’t rip at mats or tangles.
 You might feel confident trying to combat mats and tangles at home, but some mats are just too advanced.
 You can seriously hurt your cat if you try to brush or cut them out.
 If you think it’s too much, you’re probably right.
 It’s time to see the professionals.

 Did our reviews lead you to a new product?
 We sure hope so.
 We stand by our first pick—the Hepper Cat Brush.
-It takes care of all the tough tangles that Himalayan owners face regularly, and was made with cat comfort and east clean up in mind.
+It takes care of all the tough tangles that Himalayan owners face regularly, and was made with cat comfort and easy clean up in mind.

-If you want a quick solution but not a high price tag, don’t forget to check out our value pick—the Pet Craft Supply Self-Cleaning Slicker Brush.
+If you want a quick solution without a high price tag, don’t forget to check out our budget buy pick —the Pet Craft Supply Self-Cleaning Slicker Brush.
 It isn’t completely heavy-duty, but it gets the job done and will pay for itself in no time.

 No matter which of these brushes you pick, they should absolutely work for dealing with different challenges for Himalayan coats.